Cox's Bazar District: History

 In the year 1984, Cox's Bazar was upgraded into a District from a Sub Division under the Chittagong Division.

-Starting in 2017, a "mass human exodus" of the Rohingya Muslim minority group from neighboring Myanmar's Rakhine State led to the creation, in Cox's Bazar, of the "world's largest refugee settlement" over the following year.
+Starting in 2017, a "mass human exodus" of the Rohingya Muslim minority group from neighboring Myanmar's Rakhine State has led to Cox's Bazar housing the "world's largest refugee settlement" over the following years.
 In the first year, the UNHCR estimated that 725,000 refugees had sought safety in Bangladesh.

 Upazila (Subdivisions)

 There are nine upazilas under this district, namely: